-2nd DAY OF FEBRUARY, 2010
+26th DAY OF MAY, 2010

-Details of the Notes
+Details of the Bonds

-The expected Date of Delivery is February 19, 2010 (the "Expected Date of Delivery").
-The Notes will be dated as of the Expected Date of Delivery, and will bear interest payable commencing on August 1, 2010 and semiannually thereafter on February 1 and August 1.
+The expected Date of Delivery is June 15, 2010 (the "Expected Date of Delivery").
+The Bonds will be issued as "qualified school construction bonds" as defined in Section 54F of the Internal Revenue Code of 1986.
+The Bonds will be dated as of the Expected Date of Delivery, will bear interest payable commencing on August 15, 2010 and semiannually thereafter on February 15 and August 15, and will mature on February 15, 2027 (subject to adjustment for changes in the permitted maximum maturity as determined on the award date).
 Interest will be computed on the basis of a 360-day year of twelve 30-day months.
+The Bonds are not subject to optional or mandatory sinking fund redemption prior to maturity.
+The Bonds are subject to extraordinary mandatory and optional redemption in whole or in part from unexpended bond proceeds, change in law regarding Qualified School Construction Bond, or failure to receive the Direct Payment.